jao11/XMIMSIM/User-guide.md

 ### <a id="controlpanel"></a>Control panel

-The top of the page contains the actual control panel that is used to start, stop and pause the simulation, as well as a slider that allows the user to select the number of threads that will be used by the simulation (currently broken in version 2.0, will be fixed in 2.1).
+The top of the page contains the actual control panel that is used to start, stop and pause the simulation, as well as a slider that allows the user to select the number of threads that will be used by the simulation.
 To the right of the slider, there are three progress bars that indicate different stages of the Monte Carlo program: the calculation of the solid angle grid for the variance reduction, the simulation of the photon--matter interactions and the calculation of the escape peak ratios.
 More information about the status of the Monte Carlo program is presented in the adjacent log window.
 Note: the Windows version does not contain the _Pause_ button.

 ### <a id="executable"></a>Executable